Calm mind = stressing less

 What can you do?

-There is growing evidence that regular meditation practise can help employees become calmer, less stressed, more productive and creative.
+There is growing evidence that regular meditation practice can help employees become calmer, less stressed, more productive and creative.

 How we can help